 Day 4

 Leave the pretty village of Askham along the Windermere and Ullswater road, passing Askham Hall and Lowther Castle on the way to Hackthorpe, Melkinthorpe and Great Strickland.
-About halfway through the day the route passes through Morland and Greengill Barn, should you wish to break up this long section.
-Reagill Village Hall is located four miles south of the route and would also provide a similar break.
+About halfway through the day the route passes through Morland.
+Reagill Village Hall is located four miles south of the route and would also provide a break for the night.
 The route continues through King’s Meaburn, Bolton and Long Marton before arriving in Dufton.

 Day 5